almotasim90/DPI/Suricata_Install_and_configure.md

 It is recommended to update your rules frequently.

-You could use see other rule-sets available: by fetching the master index from the OISF hosts,then list avaliable rulesets:
+You could use see other rule-sets available: by fetching the master index from the OISF hosts, then list available rule-sets:

 	$ sudo suricata-update update-sources
 	$ sudo suricata-update list-sources